memohnsen/wargames/README.md

 If you have any questions or feedback please shoot me an email and let me know! maddisen@powerandgraceperformance.com

-Maddisen Mohnsen CSCS, USAW National Coach
+Maddisen Mohnsen, CSCS, USAW National Coach